 Sheep

-The sheep have two forms of predator protection: The electric fencing and our Livestock Guardian Dogs, Lulu, Bailey, & Jimmie Lee.
+The sheep have two forms of predator protection: The electric fencing and our Livestock Guardian Dogs - Lulu, Bailey, & Jimmie Lee.
 Our dogs stay with them every night and keep an eye on them during the day as they roam the pasture.

 The sheep enjoy many of the same plants as our cattle, but they have preference to some weeds over grasses which is great for weed management throughout our pasture.
 Additionally, sheep and cattle do not share the same parasites, so they actually clean up after and protect each other.